-Who is like the Lord, our God, who has risen on high to his throne yet stoops from the heights to look down, to look down upon heaven and earth?
+Who is like the Lord, our God, who has risen on high to his throne yet stoops from the heights to look down.

+to look down upon heaven and earth?

-From the dust he lifts up the lowly, from the dung-heap he raises the poor to set them in the company of princes, yes, with the princes of his people.
+From the dust he lifts up the lowly, from the dung-heap he raises the poor / to set them in the company of princes, yes, with the princes of his people.
 To the childless wife he gives a home and gladdens her heart with children.

-A Reading from the Tao Te Ching The gentlest thing in the world overcomes the hardest thing in the world.
+The gentlest thing in the world overcomes the hardest thing in the world.